hexian000/neosocksd/API.md

 - SOCKS5 with host name (a.k.a. "socks5h")
 - Any SOCKS4A

+*This callback is called from an asynchronous routine.*

 **Params**

 - `domain`: full qualified domain name and port, like `"www.example.org:80"`